 If you want to publish classes on Skillshare, then you need to pay for a subscription to get started.
 However, it’s relatively cheap.

-Skillshare Premium plans start at $8 per month, or $3.29 per month billed annually ($39 per year).
+Skillshare Premium plans start at $13.99 per month, billed annually ($167.88 per year).
 There are also Team plans available, but these are more geared toward businesses looking to help their employees upskill, rather than those on the educator end.

-Plus, with MemberPress, you don't have to worry about transaction fees outside of your payment gateway of choice.
+Plus, with MemberPress, there are no transaction fees outside of your payment gateway of choice.
 You have complete ownership and control of all your content.

 Every MemberPress plan provides you with full access to all of the Courses functionality and enables you to create unlimited lessons.